abdukhashimov/python-django-simple-roadmap/README.md

 ---

-> Whenever you can please espace monolitic hell and migrate towares microservices
+> Whenever you can please espace monolithic hell and migrate towards microservices